euphonie/study-notes/Computer Science/Theory/Databases/ANSI-SPARC.md

 There are 3 levels of schema in a database representation:

 ### Internal Schema
+- Describes hot information is physically represented to provide the overall best performance.
+E.g. indexes, sorting structures, etc.

 ### Conceptual Schema
 - Describes conceptually relevant aspects of reality, might be seen as the description of the fields in a table.
+E.g. fields in a table.

 ### External Schema
 - Derives from a conceptual schema and is used to provide an specific view to a group of users.
+E.g. views or procedures.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQxNTUxMzE5OV19
+eyJoaXN0b3J5IjpbLTgzMzQ4Njk3MF19
 -->